 You may be interested to read

-The paper this NIHR Alert is based on: Edwards D, and others.
+This summary is based on: Edwards D, and others.
 End of life care for people with severe mental illness: Mixed methods systematic review and thematic synthesis (the MENLOC study).
 Palliative Medicine 2021;35:10

 A review of published case studies from the same research team: Coffey M, and others.
 End-of-life care for people with severe mental illness: mixed methods systematic review and thematic synthesis of published case studies (the MENLOC study).
 BMJ Open 2022;12:e053223